wenjyue84/sihat-tcm/sihat-tcm/USER_MANUAL.md

 - Professional formatting
 - Suitable for printing or sharing with practitioners

-**Tips**:
-- PDFs are saved with the date in the filename
-- You can share PDFs with your TCM practitioner
-- Keep PDFs for your health records

----

-### 6.4 Share Infographic
+### 7.2 Generate Infographic

-**What it is**: A visual summary of your diagnosis
+**What it is**: A shareable visual summary of your diagnosis

 **How to generate**:
-1. Click "Generate Infographic" or "Share"
+1. Click "Generate Infographic" in your report
 2. Wait for the image to generate
-3. Download or share the image
+3. Download or share the infographic

 **What it shows**:
+- Your constitution type
 - Key diagnosis points
+- Essential recommendations
-- Visual representation of patterns
+- Visual icons and graphics
-- Quick reference guide
-- Easy to share on social media (optional)
+- Easy to share on social media

----
+### 7.3 Report Q&A (Chat with Your Report)

+**What it is**: Ask questions about your diagnosis report

+**How to use**:
+1. After viewing your report, click the "Chat" button
+2. A chat window will open
+3. Type your questions, such as:
+   - "What does my diagnosis mean?"
+   - "Why should I avoid these foods?"
+   - "How long until I feel better?"
+   - "Explain the acupressure points"
+4. The AI will answer based on your specific diagnosis

+**Quick Question Suggestions**:
+- What does my diagnosis mean?
+- Why should I avoid these foods?
+- How long until I feel better?
+- Explain the acupressure points

-### 6.5 Diagnosis History
+### 7.4 Diagnosis History

 **For logged-in users**:

 **Access your history**:
 1. Go to your Patient Dashboard
-2. Click "My Inquiries" or "Diagnosis History"
-3. View all past consultations
+2. The "Health Journey" tab shows all past consultations

 **What you can see**:
 - Date and time of each consultation
-- Main complaint/symptoms
+- Main diagnosis
+- Constitution type
-- Diagnosis received
+- Health score
 - Quick access to view full reports

 **Benefits**: